 If necessary we may also disclose your information to others for the purpose of resolving your complaint under the CDR scheme.
 For example, as co-regulators of the CDR we may refer your complaint and the information you provide us to the ACCC or to a recognised EDR scheme to investigate, including the AFCA.
 Where the OAIC refers your complaint to another entity, we will notify you of the referral.

-In case of challenge to a decision by the OAIC, we may need to disclose some information to a review body, for example a court or tribunal, or legal representatives.
+In case of a challenge to a decision by the OAIC, we may need to disclose some information to a review body, for example a court or tribunal, or legal representatives.

 If we think we may need to disclose your information to an overseas entity to handle your complaint, we will discuss this with you first.

 We may need to collect further information from you in order to investigate or make inquiries into your complaint.
 If you do not provide this information to the OAIC, it may affect how we handle your complaint.
 In some circumstances, it may mean we decide not to investigate your complaint further.